[Windows 8 Review] What’s New in Windows 8 Consumer Preview (Public Beta)?

 Windows 8 Start Screen:

-As soon as you login, the new Start Screen is shown which contains tiles of all installed programs along with system tools like Windows Explorer, Internet Explorer, Desktop, etc. You can use your mouse to scroll between tiles.
+As soon as you login, the new Start Screen is shown which contains live tiles of all installed programs along with system tools such as Windows Explorer, Internet Explorer, Desktop, etc. You can use your mouse to scroll between tiles.
 A scrollbar is also shown at the bottom to scroll between tiles.

 If you click on your username or avatar shown at the top-right corner of Start Screen, you get a few options to change user tile, lock, log off or add new user.